-The management of market risk is connected with the following fundamental objectives of risk policy: optimizing the economic risk/return profile, ensuring required returns on investments taking into account individual risk-bearing capacities, achieving defined minimum investment returns in stress scenarios, and conserving hidden assets to ensure consistent earnings.
-The aim is also to guarantee that there is a sufficient proportion of fungible investments.
+The management of market risk is connected with the following fundamental objectives of risk policy: optimizing the economic risk/return profile, ensuring required returns on investments taking into account individual risk-bearing capacities, the liquidity situation, achieving defined minimum investment returns in stress scenarios, and ensuring consistent earnings.
+Investment composition is managed in operational terms on the basis of the following criteria: definition of minimum or average credit ratings, durations, transaction volumes, the proportion of assets at risk, the proportion of foreign currency, sustainability criteria, and liquidity requirements.

-In line with the risk strategy for counterparty default risk, R+V aims to maintain a high average credit rating for its portfolios, avoid concentrations of issuers at portfolio level, and comply with the limits that have been set for counterparties and debtors of insurance and reinsurance companies.
+In line with the risk strategy for counterparty default risk, R+V aims to maintain a high minimum or average credit rating for its portfolios, avoid concentrations of issuers at portfolio level, and comply with the limits that have been set for counterparties and debtors of insurance and reinsurance companies.